perchlabs/ucom/README.md

 #### Dynamic Element Creation

 Ucom added a new `u-is` directive to its petite-vue inheritance.  `u-is` allows for a dynamic element name to be defined based upon a store value.
 This is useful for routing and other situations.
-You don't know that you need it until you need it.

 ```html
 <dyn-amic name="my-other-component"></dyn-amic>